Shrinidhirk18/DBMS_Mini-Project/README.md

 ![](Adminlogin2.png)

-DATABASE:This image shows how the registerd values will be stored.
+DATABASE:This image shows how the registered values will be stored.
 ![](Database.png)